 Are There Any Long-Term Effects of Cradle Cap?

-Cradle cap typically doesn’t cause long-term effects.
-Most children outgrow it without complications.
-However, if you notice persistent symptoms or skin irritation, consulting a pediatrician guarantees proper care and peace of mind for you and your child.
+Cradle cap typically does not cause long-term effects.
+Most children outgrow it without any complications.
+If symptoms persist or skin irritation continues, a pediatrician can provide the right guidance.

 Conclusion